eaudeweb/scratch/README.md

 ##Management Commands

--   add_winner: Adds in the database Contract Awards for expired UNGM tenders
+-   **add_winner:** Adds Contract Awards for expired UNGM tenders
--   deadline_notifications: Sends e-mails with tenders with deadline in DEADLINE_NOTIFICATIONS days
+-   **deadline_notifications:** Sends e-mails with tenders that have deadline in DEADLINE_NOTIFICATIONS days
--   delete_expired_tenders: Deletes tenders from archive with deadline passed since DELETE_EXPIRED_DAYS ago
+-   **delete_expired_tenders:** Deletes tenders from archive with deadline passed since DELETE_EXPIRED_DAYS ago
--   notify: Sends an e-mail for every new tender(digest=) or an e-mail with all new tenders(digest=)
+-   **notify:** Sends an e-mail for every new tender(digest=false) or an e-mail with all new tenders(digest=true);
+    digest default value is false
+-   **notify_favourites:** Sends e-mails for favourites tenders, according to digest parameter described previously
--   notify_favourites: Sends an e-mail for
+-   **notify_keywords:** Sends e-mails for tenders with keywords, according to digest parameter described previously
+-   **remove_unnecessary_newlines:** Removes newlines from Winner vendor field
+-   **update_ted:** Add new TED tenders, according to days_ago parameter or beginning with latest published date from database, if not specified
+-   **update_ungm:** Add new UNGM tenders, according to days_ago parameter or beginning with latest published date from database, if not specified